I have rheumatoid arthritis. And I’ve had it for far longer than I've not had it.

 The constant activation of the stress response wears out the nervous system, which wears you out.
 Think of it as stepping on the brake and gas of your car at the same time.
 Not good for the car.
 Not good for you.

 If only I had known about these techniques thirty-three years ago, I may not have had to go through as much pain, joint and bone damage and surgeries.
 But, it is what it is.
-Perhaps I was not yet ready to learn and practise these on-going in-the-moment techniques?
+Perhaps I was not yet ready to learn and practice these on-going in-the-moment techniques?
 As in stress transformation, you start where you are.

 One of the most challenging aspects of living with this disease has been to learn to maintain joint function by protecting the joints from undue stress and strain.
 I enjoy getting things done and it can be frustrating knowing that engaging in the activities of everyday living can contribute to the further destruction of delicate and damaged joints.
 Similar to what I teach my clients when they are learning to transform their stress, it is about balance.
 How much can I do?
 How often?
 How heavy?
 With what assistance?
 What to let go?